FREE Hurst Primary School iPhone & Android App

 What are SATs and how are they used by schools?

-The Key Stage 2 tests are timetabled from Tuesday 9 May to Friday 12 May 2023.
+The Key Stage 2 tests are timetabled from Monday 12 May to Thursday 15 May.
 Please ensure that your child is in school on these important dates:

 When are Year 6 SATs Results Released?

-Although the SATs dates for 2023 are in May, the test results are not released until towards the end of the Summer Term.
+Although the SATs dates for 2025 are in May, the test results are not released until towards the end of the summer term.
 This is because even though the SATs tests are taken within the classroom, they are marked externally.
 Only children’s writing is marked internally.

 Once the results have been returned, parents are given a report that shows their child’s raw score (the actual number of marks they got), their scaled score (which allows for comparison with all other children across the country who took the same test), and whether they have achieved the national standard (scaled score of 100 and above).